-This is a bursary to provide free term time travel within Tyne and Wear to full time ‘home’ students for 2017-18.
+This is a bursary to provide free term time travel within Tyne and Wear to full time ‘home’ students.

 A ‘home’ student is somebody who has been ordinarily resident in the UK for three years prior to the start of their course.

 Our highly qualified and experienced staff deliver a range of programmes from HNCs, HNDs to foundation degrees and degrees.